ldutoit/2020-spring-school-GBS/sessions/denovo_assembly.md

 • copy an example jobfile into this directory.
 The example is at : '''/nesi/nobackup/nesi02659/source_data/example_job.sh'''

-Describe the basic parameters in there, link it to the actual help of batch.
+• Open it with a text edtor, have a look at what is there.
+As you can see, the first bit is parameters for the job. system informing on who you are, which type of ressources you need and for how long.

-• Open it with nano, have a look at what is there.
-As you can see, the first bit is parameters for the job . system informing on who you are, which type of ressources you need and for how long
+• There are a number of [...] followed by a comment starting by `#` that tells you what should be there, fill in your job script.

 • Once you are done, save it and run it using